mattrussell2/gradescope-autograder/README.md

 * You may still choose to have your own custom `Makefile` if you wish (otherwise, be sure to set `our_makefile = false` in `testset.toml`).

 ## Example configurations
-### Example configuration for hw1_ArrayLists
+### Example configuration #1
-The hw1_ArrayLists assignment requires students to write an `ArrayList` class - thus, we want our autograding setup to be a set of `.cpp` files, each with `main()`.
-The example `testset` directory in  `assignments/hw1_ArrayLists/` is structured as follows:
+An example directory/file setup for an assignment with course-staff provided `.cpp` driver files is below

 ```
 .